-The following table briefly defines the DBMOVER statements specific to the i5/OS operating system and provides cross-references to the complete description of the statements:
+The following table briefly defines the DBMOVER statements specific to the IBM i operating system (previously called i5/OS or AS400) and provides cross-references to the complete description of the statements:

-Statement DescriptionDescription Reference AS400EVENTMSGQ Specifies an event message queue on an i5/0S system to which PowerExchange writes messages that do not require an operator reply.
-"AS400EVENTMSGQ Statement" on page 59 AS400USRJRNCODE Specifies two-character journal entry type codes that identify add library and delete library operations in a DB2 for i5/OS journal.
-Use this statement to override the default codes that are used for refreshing the CDC library interest list after adding or deleting libraries that contain instances of the same source table. " AS400USRJRNCODE Statement" on page 60
+Statement Description Reference AS400EVENTMSGQ Specifies an event message queue on an i5/OS system to which PowerExchange writes messages that do not require an operator reply.
+"AS400EVENTMSGQ Statement" on page 73 AS400USRJRNCODE Specifies two-character journal entry type codes that identify add library and delete library operations in a DB2 for i5/OS journal.
+Use this statement to override the default codes that are used for refreshing the CDC library interest list after adding or deleting libraries that contain instances of the same source table. " AS400USRJRNCODE Statement" on page 73 AS400USRMSGQ Specifies the message queue on an i5/OS system to which PowerExchange writes messages that require an operator reply.
+"AS400USRMSGQ Statement" on page 74

-Statement DescriptionDescription Reference AS400USRMSGQ Specifies the message queue on an i5/OS system to which PowerExchange writes messages that require an operator reply.
-"AS400USRMSGQ Statement" on page 61 CONSOLE_TRACE Controls whether PowerExchange writes messages from TRACE statements to the MVS console for z/OS or to the QPRINT output for i5/OS, in addition to writing these messages to the PowerExchange message log file.
-"CONSOLE_TRACE Statement" on page 101 CPX_DIR Specifies the name of the library that PowerExchange uses on i5/OS to read and store the extraction maps for DB2 for i5/OS CDC sources.
-"CPX_DIR Statement" on page 102 FILEMAPPED_MEMORY_DIR Specifies the directory that stores temporary file- mapped memory files for PowerExchange Listener statistics on AIX PPC64, i5/OS (IBM i), and Solaris SP64 systems.
-"FILEMAPPED_MEMORY_DIR Statement" on page 125 HOSTNAME Specifies an i5/OS host name that overrides the host name that PowerExchange retrieves from the TCP/IP Host table for communications with the PowerExchange Listener on i5/OS.
-"HOSTNAME Statement" on page 127 RMTRDBDIRE Defines the name of the DB2 for i5/OS database on the local system that contains the source tables for CDC in a remote journaling environment.
-"RMTRDBDIRE Statement" on page 173
+Statement Description Reference CONSOLE_TRACE Controls whether PowerExchange writes messages from TRACE statements to the MVS console for z/OS or to the QPRINT output for i5/OS, in addition to writing these messages to the PowerExchange message log file.
+"CONSOLE_TRACE Statement" on page 118 CPX_DIR Specifies the name of the library that PowerExchange uses on i5/OS to read and store the extraction maps for DB2 for i5/OS CDC sources.
+"CPX_DIR Statement" on page 119 FILEMAPPED_MEMORY_DIR Specifies the directory that stores temporary file- mapped memory files for PowerExchange Listener statistics on AIX PPC64, i5/OS (IBM i), and Solaris SP64 systems.
+"FILEMAPPED_MEMORY_DIR Statement" on page 141 HOSTNAME Specifies an i5/OS host name that overrides the host name that PowerExchange retrieves from the TCP/IP Host table for communications with the PowerExchange Listener on i5/OS.
+"HOSTNAME Statement" on page 143 IBMI_2ND_LEVEL_HELP Controls whether IBM i second-level help information is included in PowerExchange messages that report operating system or API errors.
+"IBMI_2ND_LEVEL_HELP " on page 144 IBMI_SUPPRESS_OUTPUT Suppresses spool file creation for PowerExchange tasks.
+"IBMI_SUPPRESS_OUTPUT" on page 144 RMTRDBDIRE Defines the name of the DB2 for i5/OS database on the local system that contains the source tables for CDC in a remote journaling environment.
+"RMTRDBDIRE Statement" on page 191